Introduction of Polymers

 - Carboxylic acid and alcohol are the two functional groups.

 - Biodegradable and can be hydrolyzed by acids.

 - Example:- nylon 6, Terylene (Dacron), Nylon 6, 6

-◘ 2.
-Hydrogen bonds present in the polymer.
+2. Hydrogen bonds are present in the polymer.

-♦ based on intermolecular forces present in the polymer, the polymers are classified into four sub categories.
+• Based on the intermolecular forces present in the polymer, polymers are divided into four subclasses. they are _

-- Weakest intermolecular force (vanderwaal force) of attraction between molecules.
+- Weakest intermolecular force (Van der Waals force) of attraction between molecules.

-- Due to this weakest force the polymer can be stretched by applying some force and when the force ids released the polymer returns its original shape.
+- Due to this weakest force, the polymer can be stretched by applying some force and when the force is released the polymer returns its original shape.

 - Example: – Buna-S, Buna-N, Neoprene.